-Liz has followed her heart through a wide variety of careers including farming with a team of draft horses, and working as a field paramedic, Outward Bound instructor, athletic trainer, and roller-skating waitress, among other curious choices.
-She is a two-time Colorado Book Award winner in Science Fiction/Fantasy (2018 for A Borrowed Hell and 2019 for While Gods Sleep) and her short stories have been published in a wide variety of magazines and anthologies.
+Liz Colter has followed her heart through a wide variety of careers including draft-horse farmer, field paramedic, Outward Bound instructor, athletic trainer, and roller-skating waitress, among other curious choices.
+She is a two-time Colorado Book Award winner in Science Fiction/Fantasy and her short stories have been published in a wide variety of magazines and anthologies.
 She writes contemporary and dark fantasy as L. D. Colter and epic fantasy as L. Deni Colter.

 Deb holds a degree in Fiction from the University of South Florida, where she was a Saunders Scholar in Fiction.
 She has had numerous short stories published and has worked as a freelance journalist.
 Her background includes more than 20 years in Technical Project Management.

 Her consulting firm, Courtney Literary, is about to launch TaleWinds, featuring Regatta Project Management Software for Writers.
 She hosts the popular “Write Drunk, Edit Sober” improv writing series monthly in Colorado Springs.